brjezierski/definition-mining/README.md

 ## Creating a dataset

 The following script is used to create a dataset that can be used for training from the format of DeftEval corpus provided for SemEval 2020.
-[The DeftEval repository](https://github.com/Elzawawy/DeftEval) need to be clones into the definition-mining directory before running the script.
+[The DeftEval repository](https://github.com/Elzawawy/DeftEval) need to be cloned into the definition-mining directory before running the script.
 The following command creates an English dataset ready for training

 ```
 python create_dataset.py --target_dir data/single/en --lang en --sent_aggregation single --translation_dir ../data/de